microsoft/webvalidate/README.md

 - WebV can also be run as a docker container
 - If you have dotnet core sdk installed, running as a dotnet global tool is the simplest and fastest way to run WebV

-## Breaking changes in v2.3.0
+## Planned Deprecations in v2.6

-- The Docker repo moved to: `ghcr.io/cse-labs/webvalidate`
-- This release requires `dotnet 6.0`
-  - Use WebV 2.2 for dotnet 5 support
+> If any of these changes will break, please open an issue

+- Remove --base-url
+- Remove --prometheus
+  - /metrics will be exposed if --run-loop is true
+- Remove --webv-prefix and --webv-suffix

 ## WebV Quickstart